The name Nordic American Tankers Limited (NAT) should be kept on your radar - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.40, NAT has a forward annual dividend rate of 0.26.
-Against a Trailing Annual Dividend Yield of 9.30%, it implies a Forward Annual Dividend Yield of 6.08%.
+According to the company, the forward annual dividend rate for NAT is 0.26, from 0.40 in the trailing year.
+Against a Trailing Annual Dividend Yield of 10.81%, it implies a Forward Annual Dividend Yield of 6.08%.
 The stock’s 5-year Average Dividend Yield is 7.18.

 Earnings Estimates

-As of right now, 2 analysts gave their recommendation on the stock of the company.
+There are 2 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $0.19 for the current quarter, with a high estimate of $0.21 and a low estimate of $0.16, while EPS last year was -$0.11.
 The consensus estimate for the next quarter is $0.21, with high estimates of $0.21 and low estimates of $0.21.

 Analysts are recommending an EPS of between $0.12 and $0.06 for the fiscal current year, implying an average EPS of $0.09.
 EPS for the following year is $0.63, with 2 analysts recommending between $0.64 and $0.62.